 Scholarships, Awards & Academic Prizes

-To be eligible for a scholarship, a student must be carrying a full load of academic and ODP courses for the year under consideration, when the Examinations and Awards Committees meets to recommend awards.
+To be eligible for a scholarship, a student must be carrying a full load of academic courses for the year under consideration, when the Examinations and Awards Committees meets to recommend awards.
 In the selection process, both course work that has been completed by the date of the spring Examinations Committee meeting and course load are considered.
 The following prizes are awarded upon admission or at the end of each academic year, and award recipients recognized at the Faculty’s annual Reception for Scholars.

 ADMISSION SCHOLARSHIPS